shin10kudev/weekend-code-challenge/09-big-three/README.md

 This is a classic problem, and a variation on an even more classic problem, which is to find the largest value in an array.

-Difference here, is that you need to find the 3 largest values in an array.
+Difference here is that you need to find the 3 largest values in the array.
 And they need to be returned in ascending order.

-So, given an array of integers, return an array of the 3 largest numbers from that array.
+So, to put it clearly, given an array of integers, write a function that will return an array of the 3 largest numbers from that array.

 Sample input: